m3dev/m3-tracing/jvm/servlet/README.md

 # Servlet integration

-If you are using Spring Boot or Spring Framework, consider to use [spring-boot](../spring-boot) integration or [spring-web](../spring-web) integration.
+Note: If you are using Spring Boot or Spring Framework, consider to use [spring-boot](../spring-boot) integration or [spring-web](../spring-web) integration.

 ## Setvlet Filter setup